wp-insider/simple-membership/simple-membership/readme.txt

 - Added a check to prevent an extra empty line output with a notice/message.
 - Added a new utility function in the plugin to retrieve wp user roles by ID.
 - Added French (Canadian) language translation file to the plugin.
 Thank you to Ariane Larivière.
+- Updated the HTML id value for the privacy policy checkbox item.

 = 4.0.7 =
 - Stripe sca subscriptions enhancement: restore the custom field value from the original webhook notification (when available).